tomakazoo/ai-family-blog/src/content/posts/part-01-introduction-to-eda.md

 Event-Driven Architecture represents a fundamental shift in how we think about system design.
 Instead of orchestrating every action, we choreograph responses to events.
 It's the difference between a conductor directing every musician and musicians who know how to respond when they hear their cue.

 Ready to design great events?
-Let's move on to Part 2! 🚀
+Let's move on to  [Part 2](part-02-event-patterns-and-design) - Event Design! 🚀

 ---